 These have significantly increased the quality of care patients receive as they supersede the need for medical professionals to renew and store physical records manually.
 EHRs also render near-instant access to patient information that can very well be the distinction between life and death in an emergency.

 In the modern healthcare environment, almost all business intelligence initiatives are driven by business intelligence and analytics.
-Data-driven tools significantly elevate performance and profit segment for providers who make partnerships and effectively comprehend patient data.
+Data-driven tools significantly elevate performance and profit segments for providers who make partnerships and effectively comprehend patient data.